 Dissatisfied with traditional coil machines, award-winning tattoo artist and inventor Carson Hill set out to create a completely new kind of tattoo technology – the first air-powered tattoo machine.
 Carved out of solid aluminum years before the MacBook made it cool, the original pneumatic tattoo machine, known as the Neuma2, was light-weight and fully-autoclavable.

 The latest evolution of the Neuma, the Neuma Hybrid, is the result of Hill’s desire to constantly push for improvements.
 Hill listened carefully to suggestions from artists and engaged RKS to re-engineer and re-design the Neuma2.
 The result is the Neuma Hybrid.
-At only 3.7 ounces in its pneumatic configuration, the Hybrid still weights less than half as much as traditional coil machines.
+At only 3.7 ounces in its pneumatic configuration, the Hybrid still weigh less than half as much as traditional coil machines.
 Packed inside this small but powerful package is an improved pneumatic design for greater efficiency and less air consumption, a larger impeller for more torque, a cushioned armature for compliance, a variable stroke-length, an improved collet, and optimized cycle timing for less drag on the skin when lining.

 The “hybrid” part comes in when Neuma tattoo artists want to take the show on the road.
 Year-round and world-wide, tattoo artists travel to expos to create their art right before their fans’ eyes.
 With the baggage restrictions now in force by airlines, it’s becoming more of a challenge to travel with an air compressor.
 The Neuma and RKS teams brainstormed an ideal solution… a motorized module that magnetically-couples with the Neuma to transform it into an electric-powered tattoo machine.
 This means that Neuma artists can have the Neuma performance they love in an electric configuration that still weighs a full third less than traditional coil machines.
 And, most importantly, the pneumatic machine is still fully-autoclavable.